liqms/obsidian-content-cards/README.md

 ### Markdown Syntax

-Insert a codeblock with the `cards-ablum` syntax.
+- Insert a codeblock with the `cards-ablum` syntax.
+- Support waterfall layout mode.
+Add ` [waterfall-x]` after `@card`, x is a number between 1-9, representing the number of columns in the waterfall layout.

 **Web Image**